Kamal Adwan Hospital sieges: Background

+Gaza war

 December 2023

 On 12 December, Israel raided the Kamal Adwan Hospital.
 The head of pediatrics stated the IDF had ordered all men and boys above age 16 to leave the hospital to be searched.
 Seventy medical staffers were arrested and taken to an unknown location.
-The head of the World Health Organization, Dr. Tedros Adhanom Ghebreyesus, stated he was "extremely worried" about the situation at Kamal Adwan.
+The head of the World Health Organization (WHO), Dr. Tedros Adhanom Ghebreyesus, stated he was "extremely worried" about the situation at Kamal Adwan.

 The IDF released a video claiming that it showed militants near Kamal Adwan surrendering their weapons.
 These claims were quickly challenged by family members who identified their non-combatant relatives.

-On 14 December, the Gaza Health Ministry reported that 2,500 internally displaced persons had been forcibly evacuated, and that IDF soldiers had prevented medical staff from continuing support to 12 babies in intensive care and ten emergency department patients, leading to two deaths.
+On 14 December, the Gaza Health Ministry (GHM) reported that 2,500 internally displaced persons (IDPs) had been forcibly evacuated, and that IDF soldiers had prevented medical staff from continuing support to 12 babies in intensive care and ten emergency department patients, leading to two deaths.
 Dr. Tedros Adhanom Ghebreyesus stated patients had evacuated Kamal Adwan hospital, resulting in the deaths of patients, including a nine-year-old.

-The United Nations Office for the Coordination of Humanitarian Affairs stated on 16 December that according to media reports "an Israeli military bulldozer flattened the tents of a number of internally displaced persons outside the hospital, killing and wounding an unconfirmed number of people."
-One reporter described "a terrifying massacre and unspeakable scenes" and stating, "Dozens of displaced, sick and wounded people were buried alive".
+The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) stated on 16 December that according to media reports "an Israeli military bulldozer flattened the tents of a number of internally displaced persons outside the hospital, killing and wounding an unconfirmed number of people".
+One reporter described "a terrifying massacre and unspeakable scenes" and stating: "Dozens of displaced, sick and wounded people were buried alive".
 A man stated his 25-year-old son had been buried alive by IDF bulldozers at Kamal Adwan and in the same report the IDF was accused of necroviolence by running over corpses with a bulldozer.
-A video purporting to be footage of the incident circulated but France24 reported that the video was unrelated to the hospital siege.
-Director general of the Gaza Health Ministry, Munir al-Bursh, said he was shot at by Israeli forces while giving a press conference in front of the hospital, and that Israeli forces arrested 70 medical professionals.
+A video purporting to be footage of the incident circulated but France 24 reported that the video was unrelated to the hospital siege.

+Director general of the Gaza Health Ministry (GHM), Munir al-Bursh, said he was shot at by Israeli forces while giving a press conference in front of the hospital, and that Israeli forces arrested 70 medical professionals.

-Israel claims that the hospital was used by Hamas for military purposes, arguing that this invalidated the protection provided by the Geneva Conventions.
-Israel claims to have arrested 80 Hamas operatives in the base and had found weapons in the location.
+Israel said that the hospital was used by Hamas for military purposes, arguing that this invalidated the protection provided by the Geneva Conventions.
+Israel said it had arrested 80 Hamas operatives in the base and had found weapons in the location.
 Staff reported the Israeli troops shooting at doctors and setting dogs to maul handicapped patients.